Kaalchilambu

-Kaalchilambu is a 2021 Indian Malayalam-language romantic horror tragedy film directed by M. T. Annoor which was released after delayed for more than ten years.
+Kaalchilambu is a 2021 Indian Malayalam-language romantic horror tragedy film directed by M. T. Annoor which was released after it was delayed for more than ten years.

 The film was released through Action Prime OTT Platform on 20 August 2021 as an Onam release.

 Synopsis

 How the love affair between Kannan, a Theyyam artiste from a lower caste, and Karthika, a woman who hails from an aristocratic family, results in banishment from society and a series of unfortunate incidents form the crux of the story.